-If you like the benefits of gas, I recommend at least a 90% AFUE with a variable speed ECM fan and 14 SEER (code in GA) system.
+If you like the benefits of gas, I recommend a 90% AFUE with a variable speed ECM fan and a 14 SEER (code in GA) system.
 If you can afford the upgrade- 95% AFUE with a variable speed ECM fan and 16 SEER (or greater) with a variable speed condenser.*

 *I’ll update these specs based on feedback from our installers and manufacturing partners.